 If you would like me to organize and direct the rehearsal, my Set Sail package is $200 and includes a rehearsal questionnaire to go over details of your processional and recessional, organization and directing of the rehearsal for one (1) hour, and travel to the location of up to 50 miles round-trip from zip code 93003.

 Yes!
 Ceremonies out of town will incur additional costs of $2.00 per mile over 50 miles round-trip from Ventura (93003) and additional cost of lodging (at cost) and meals ($50 a day) if an overnight stay is required (100+ miles from Zip Code 93003).

 Before your wedding day, you will need to obtain a marriage license.
 You may apply and purchase a marriage license from any county in the state of California.

 In Ventura County, you can go to the Ventura County Recorder’s Office (bottom floor of the Administration building).

 Ventura, CA 93009

 You can schedule an appointment by calling (805) 654-2263.

-There is a fee of $98.00 for the license by cash, check or credit card.
-Please note that every California county charges different amounts but it's some where around $100.
+There is a fee of $98.00 for a public license ($106 for confidential) by cash, check or credit card.
+Every California county charges different amounts but it's some where around $100.
 Both parties will need to be present and have a government issued ID.
 The license is only good for 90 days so make sure it’s no more than 2-3 months before your wedding date.